Sharvani-41/git-demo/README.md

 # git demo
 ##CDSC

-Github is a version control platform
+Github is a version control platform.